extratone/bilge/annotation/highlights.md

 >
 > Twitter Blue subscribers receive dedicated support for subscription-specific issues.
 That could look like help with managing a subscription, how to access your account or settings, and enrollment issues.
 Other issues could include troubleshooting special features only available to subscribers.

+> #### Is dedicated support a premium feature of Twitter Blue?
+>
+> Twitter Blue subscribers receive dedicated support for subscription-specific issues.
+That could look like help with managing a subscription, how to access your account or settings, and enrollment issues.
+Other issues could include troubleshooting special features only available to subscribers.

 # [Minimal Web Browsers: Why You Need Less Stuff On Your Browser](https://tedium.co/2020/05/12/minimal-web-browser-argument/)

+> Rather than simply letting tabs fill up, you’re encouraged to create “tasks” that let you divide different use cases up.
+As a writer, the way I’ve been using tasks has been to create a new one for every story I write and research, so that I can separate those ideas out without them getting in the way of everything else.
+(I can also hide the usual junk that sits in the pinned tabs in its own task.)

 > Rather than simply letting tabs fill up, you’re encouraged to create “tasks” that let you divide different use cases up.
 As a writer, the way I’ve been using tasks has been to create a new one for every story I write and research, so that I can separate those ideas out without them getting in the way of everything else.
 (I can also hide the usual junk that sits in the pinned tabs in its own task.)